Updated May 2026

 Bob: $0

-• The constructor uses a member initializer list to set all three members directly.
+• The member initializer list sets all three members directly.
+No member is left uninitialized, regardless of which arguments the caller provides.

 Conclusion

-Build stronger C++ skills with Udacity
+Build Stronger C++ Skills With Udacity

 FAQ

-What is a constructor in C++ in simple terms?
+What Is a Constructor in C++ in Simple Terms?

-Does C++ create a constructor automatically?
+Does C++ Create a Constructor Automatically?

-Can a constructor return a value?
+Can a Constructor Return a Value?